 Koyna Stage IV Hydroelectric Project

 The power plant uses water coming from the Koyna River for phases I, II, and IV.
-In Phase-IV, water is drawn directly from the reservoir in the Head Race Tunnel of length 4230 m and delivered to the Head Surge Tank.
+In Phase IV, water is drawn directly from the reservoir in the Head Race Tunnel of length 4230 m and delivered to the Head Surge Tank.

-Encardio-rite was awarded the sub-contract for supply as well as installation of safety monitoring instrumentation for the project in 2010.
+Encardio-rite was awarded the sub-contract for the supply as well as installation of safety monitoring instrumentation for the project in 2010.
 The instrumentation included:

 Direct To Your Inbox !